Medical Negligence in Child Birth Leads to Cerebral Palsy

 David Thomas Comments:

-"Child A's mother contacted our medical negligence team in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."
+"Child A's mother contacted our Medical Negligence Solicitors in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."

 "The family was delighted with the outcome and that money will now be used to ensure that Child A gets the support and care he needs for the rest of his life."

-If you believe your child's birth injuries are a result of clinical error, you may be entitled to compensation.
-To discuss your case in confidence, contact our Medical Negligence Solicitors today.
+If you believe your child's birth injuries are a result of clinical error or a medical mistake, you may be entitled to compensation.
+To discuss your case in confidence, call our freephone or contact us using the form below.

 For free legal advice call our Medical Negligence Solicitors